 To maintain a low level of non-hazardous waste, we advocate a paperless work environment and encourage our employees to use electronic systems instead of printed documents.
 A recycling box has also been placed in the office to collect paper products including paper boxes, envelopes and reusable paper.
-To further strengthen our reduction in paper waste, the Group will advocate natural resources conservation in a bid to remind our employees of the importance of paper waste reduction.
-The Group will make continuous efforts in maintaining the intensity of total non-hazardous waste at/below 2.5 tons per employee in the next Reporting Year.
+To further strengthen our reduction in paper waste, the Group will advocate natural resource conservation in a bid to remind our employees of the importance of paper waste reduction.

+The figure restates the recalculated amount of paper waste.